 We may build on our successes and tackle problems as they emerge by recording our progress in sports, health, and interpersonal relationships.
 Monitoring may be beneficial to everyone, regardless of age.

 As we read, we may keep track of our understanding.
-Confusions have been brought to the author’s attention.
+Confusion has been brought to the author’s attention.
 We use our existing knowledge and experience to produce new information, questions, and inferences.
 Because it is vital to us, we go over and verify everything to guarantee that it works correctly.
 One of the six research-based comprehension approaches is monitoring.

 Why is Monitoring Comprehension important?